-- the Group Accounting Department is responsible for coordinating the mechanism used to draw up the Group's consolidated financial statements; - the Expertise on Metrics and Reporting Department is responsible for producing the regulatory reports of the Group; - the Shared Finance Services Department oversees the shared services in the Finance Division with the support of its Paris teams and the oversight of Finance teams in Bucharest and Bangalore; - the Finance Control Department is responsible for the second-level permanent control system over all of the Finance Processes; - the Asset and Liability Management Department is in charge of the ALM function for the Group, structural interest rate, Group liquidity and exchange rate risks, as well as the operational management of ALM for the Societe Generale Parent Company (SGPM).
+- the Group Accounting Department is responsible for coordinating the mechanism used to draw up the Group's consolidated financial statements; - the Experts on Metrics and Reporting Department is responsible for producing the regulatory reports of the Group; - the Mutualised Transactions Processing Department manages the shared service centers of the Finance Division with the support of its Paris teams and the oversight of Finance teams in Bucharest and Bangalore; - the Finance Control Department is responsible for the second-level permanent control system across all of the Finance Processes: - the Asset and Liability Management Department is in charge as the first line of defense of the ALM function for the Group, of controlling the Group's liquidity and exchange rate risks, as well as the operational management of ALM for the Societe Generale Parent Company (SGPM).

-The other cross-business functions provide various tasks for the Finance Division, in particular with the Finance Division of the Group Service Units, Group Investor Relations and Financial Communication, Human Resources and the Corporate Secretary.
+The other cross-business functions perform various tasks for the Finance Division, in particular with the Finance Division of the Group Service Units, Group Investor Relations and Financial Communication, Human Resources and the Corporate Secretary.